MikeStotts/KidsMath/README.md

 the final score is written to a text file.

 During the project, the instructor decided that division problems would be too difficult target audience.
-The division problrm code has b een commented out in the source.
+The division problem code has been commented out in the source.

-URLs for the two servers are hardcoded.
+URLs for the two servers are hard-coded.